rpdrewes/whisper-websocket-server/README.md

 There is minimal security in this implementation.
 The audio data and recognition results are sent in the clear across the network from your phone to the server and back.
 If you leave the server running on an open port on your server, other people may be able to connect to it and use your server to perform voice recogntion (or possibly do something worse, if there is a way to exploit the server).
 I run this over a tinc VPN, but if you expose the server IP to the world there are security implications.
 That is your problem.

 The audio format in the transmission to the server is Kõnele's default raw and uncompressed audio.
-Kõnele supports many audio formats, but if you change the format on the client side in Kõnele, you will probably also need to change the minimal-fw-mem.py on the server side.
+Kõnele supports multiple audio formats, but if you change the format on the client side in Kõnele, you will probably also need to change the minimal-fw-mem.py on the server side.
 The encoding format could be determined dynamically by the url on the server, but this is not currently done.

 ---
 ## Alternatives

-The whisper.cpp code is more optimized for Apple silicon, and does not run nearly as fast on Android phones as it does on Apple phones (a quarter the speed?)
-But it still runs fairly well!
 If you want to try to run a local (on-phone, offline with no network connection) then I recommend that you look at this:

 - [WhisperInput](https://github.com/alex-vt/WhisperInput)